Spotlight on Token Perception for Multimodal Reinforcement Learning

 \item We introduce \vppo{}, a novel policy gradient algorithm that explicitly focuses on token perception, leveraging visual dependency to align trajectory-level objectives and focus token-level gradient updates.
 In this way, the model spotlights perception while reasoning.

-\item Our extensive experiments on eight perception and reasoning benchmarks demonstrate the superior performance of our VPPO.
-We further show its robust scalability across both 7B and 32B model scales.
-Meanwhile, we perform in-depth ablation studies to validate the critical designs in our VPPO. \end{itemize}
+\item Our extensive experiments on eight perception and reasoning benchmarks demonstrate our VPPO's superior performance.
+We further show its robust scalability across 7B and 32B model scales.
+We also perform in-depth ablation studies to validate the critical designs in our VPPO.